 - If the person’s doubts are in an area that you are clueless about, admit that.
 Don’t just blow hot air or be evasive.
 Honestly say that you have no idea what they are talking about.
 Then…either try to inform yourself in the area of concern, or find someone else who is knowledgeable about the issue who can speak with them.

 - On that note…Seek to be growing in your knowledge of the faith.
-Too many believers seem to have only a superficial understanding of what they claim to believe.
+Too many believers have only a superficial understanding of what they claim to believe.
 Challenge yourself to go deeper.
 This will help ground you in your own faith, and better prepare you to interact with those in the world around you.

 I welcome thoughts and ideas from others.
 If you have passed through the valley of doubt and come through with your faith still intact…what helped and didn’t help while you were still in the valley?
 If you are a current doubter on the verge of “leaving” (or have already left), what was your experience as you expressed your doubts to believers?